nikolaychernev/ApolloBot/README.md

 # ApolloBot
 ![Logo](misc/promotional/promotional.png)

-# Security
-We don't collect any login information.
-The extension operates locally by making all requests on your behalf.

 # Features
 ✓ Loading the followers and following of the current page.
 The range of users loaded can be specified.
 ✓ Load the people not following back.